elanatframework/Code_behind/README.md

 **CodeBehind framework is an alternative to ASP.NET Core.**

 ### Why use CodeBehind?
- - **Fast**: The CodeBehind framework is faster than the default structure of cshtml pages in ASP.NET Core.
+- **Fast**: The CodeBehind framework is faster than Microsoft's default web frameworks (ASP.NET Core MVC and Razor Pages).
 - **Simple**: Developing with CodeBehind is very simple.
-You can use mvc pattern or model-view or controller-view or only view.
+You can use MVC pattern or Model-View or Controller-View or only View.
 - **Modular**: It is modular.
-Just copy the new project files, including dll and aspx, into the current active project.
+Just copy the new project files, including DLL and aspx, into the current active project.
 - **Get output**: You can call the output of the aspx page in another aspx page and modify its output.
 - **Under .NET Core**: Your project will still be under ASP.NET Core and you will benefit from all the benefits of .NET Core.
 - **Code-Behind**: Code-Behind pattern will be fully respected.
 - **Modern**: CodeBehind is a modern framework with revolutionary ideas.
- - **Understandable**: View is preferable to controller and there is no need to set controllers in route.
+- **Understandable**: View is preferable to Controller and there is no need to set Controllers in route.
 - **Adaptable**: The CodeBehind framework can even be used with Razor Pages and ASP.NET Core MVC.
 - **Loose coupling**: The different components of CodeBehind work independently of each other.
+- **RAD**: Everything is automated in CodeBehind framework, just focus on development.
+- **New Web-Forms**: Supports a new and unique approach modeled after Microsoft's former Web-Forms.

 **CodeBehind is .NET Diamond!**